-Here is a list of viral infections associated with acute cases of the eye condition:
+Viral infections linked with acute cases of the eye condition include:

-Bacterial infections (like chlamydia) may also cause acute follicular conjunctivitis.
-In such instances, an eye doctor will use the term “inclusion conjunctivitis” to describe the infection.
+Bacterial infections like chlamydia may also cause acute follicular conjunctivitis.
+In these cases, an eye doctor uses the term “inclusion conjunctivitis” to describe the condition.

 Symptoms of follicular conjunctivitis include the following:

 If you have any symptoms mentioned above, call your eye doctor immediately.

 This diagnosis can help rule out all possible causes, such as: